 Also located in the Gothic Quarter is The Cathedral of Barcelona.

-Constructed in the middle ages, the Cathedral was dedicated to the city’s co-patron Saint Eulalia who was a martyr that lost her life after refusing to dismiss her beliefs.
+Constructed in the Middle Ages, the Cathedral was dedicated to the city’s co-patron Saint Eulalia who was a martyr who lost her life after refusing to dismiss her beliefs.
 She is buried beneath the church.

 While not as grand as the Sagrada Familia, this cathedral is elaborately decorated.
 Take time to admire the gargoyles, statues, pinnacles, and bell towers.